All Episodes

 Speaking of this, this is from Edinburgh, Scotland.

-Children have been banned from playing in the snow during recess at city scrubs due to health and safety fears.
+Children have been banned from playing in the snow during recess at city scruples due to health and safety fears.

-Pupils in some primaries have been kept inside during their morning and lunchtime breaks since the scruals reopen on Wednesday.
+Pupils in some primaries have been kept inside during their morning and lunchtime breaks since the scruples reopened on Wednesday.

 Unstated here is a record cold winter in the UK.

-For the little sled riders, they're afraid they'll sled their run into trees, uh, or maybe the sleds will go too fast and they'll turn over.
+They're afraid they'll sled, they'll run into trees, or maybe the sleds will go too fast and they'll turn over.

 We prayed for snow.

-We went up to the top of the hill where the hospital was, went down that hill, and I mean the hill ended at a street.
+We went up to the top of the hill where the hospital was, went down that hill, and I mean, the hill ended at a street, a sidewalk in a street.

 And there wasn't anybody out there making sure we didn't hit into the street.